lorinkoz/probot-ladybug/README.md

 #### `/trytask`

 You can comment on any issue / PR with the command `/trytask`.
-It accepts one codename of a tasks to try.
+It accepts one codename of a task to try.
+The parameter is required.
 Ladybug will execute the task that was passed in the current issue.

 #### `/mark`